jeffellingham/pokedex-app/README.md

 # Pokédex app, GO!

-This app was designed for the average, working trainer who needs a simple, portable Pokédex for their quest to catch 'em all!
+This app was designed with HTML, CSS, and ES6+ JavaScript for the average, working trainer who needs a simple, portable Pokédex for their quest to catch 'em all!
 I built it throughout the intro to JavaScript course of my CareerFoundry bootcamp.
 Specifically, the app covers all 150 Pokémon from the original red/blue games that took the world by storm in the late 1990s.

 ## Features